Ameya-Soparkar/Material-Flask-Application/README.md

 # Material-Flask-Application

-This project is a web application of a project created using Tkinter.
+This project is a web application of a project created previously using Tkinter library.

 This project is made using Flask and Sqlite3.